Rebecca Solnit: Writing

 Her writing has appeared in numerous publications in print and online, including The Guardian newspaper and Harper's Magazine, where she is the first woman to regularly write the Easy Chair column founded in 1851.
 She was also a regular contributor to the political blog TomDispatch and is (as of 2018) a regular contributor to LitHub.

-Solnit is the author of seventeen books as well as essays in numerous museum catalogs and anthologies.
+Solnit has written seventeen books as well as essays in numerous museum catalogs and anthologies.
 Her 2009 book A Paradise Built in Hell: The Extraordinary Communities that Arise in Disaster began as an essay called "The Uses of Disaster: Notes on Bad Weather and Good Government" published by Harper’s magazine the day that Hurricane Katrina hit the Gulf coast.
 It was partially inspired by the 1989 Loma Prieta earthquake, which Solnit described as "a remarkable occasion...a moment when everyday life ground to a halt and people looked around and hunkered down".
 In a conversation with filmmaker Astra Taylor for BOMB magazine, Solnit summarized the radical theme of A Paradise Built in Hell: "What happens in disasters demonstrates everything an anarchist ever wanted to believe about the triumph of civil society and the failure of institutional authority."

-In 2014, Haymarket Books published Men Explain Things to Me, a collection of short essays on feminism, including one on the phenomenon of "mansplaining".
-Men Explain Things to Me has been translated into many languages, including Spanish, French, German, Polish, Portuguese, Finnish, Swedish, Italian, Slovak, Dutch, and Turkish.
-Solnit has been credited with paving the way for the coining of the word "mansplaining", which has been used to refer to instances in which men "explain" things generally to women in a condescending or patronizing way, but Solnit did not use the term in her original essay.
-Solnit's book included illustrations from visual and performance artist Ana Teresa Fernández.
+In 2014, Haymarket Books published Men Explain Things to Me, a collection of feminist essays by Solnit on topics such as violence against women and the silencing of women.
+The book has been translated into many languages, including Spanish, French, German, Polish, Portuguese, Finnish, Swedish, Italian, Slovak, Dutch, and Turkish.
+Although Solnit's title essay is often credited with introducing the word "mansplaining"—which refers to an alleged tendency in men to assume authoritative knowledge and "explain" things, generally to women, in a condescending or patronizing way—Solnit did not use the word in the essay nor did she later express her approval of the word.
+Men Explain Things to Me contains illustrations by visual and performance artist Ana Teresa Fernández.

-In 2019, Solnit rewrote a new version of Cinderella, also for Haymarket Books, called Cinderella Liberator.
+In 2019, Solnit wrote a new version of Cinderella, also for Haymarket Books, called Cinderella Liberator.
 In this feminist revision, Solnit reclaims Ella from the cinders and gives both the prince ("Prince Nevermind" in her version) and Ella new futures that involve thinking for themselves, acting out free will, starting businesses, and becoming friends, rather than dependent lovers.
 As Syreeta McFadden argued for NBC News, Cinderella has long been retold, changing with the times.
 Solnit's book uses Arthur Rackham's original silhouetted drawings of Cinderella.